IRA 101: What they are and how they can help you save for retirement

 What are the benefits of an IRA?

-IRAs are a retirement option for anyone who earns taxable income in a given tax year.
-They’re a great way for savers to reach their retirement goals, whether you’re self-employed or want to save outside of your employer-sponsored 401(k).
+IRAs are a retirement savings option for anyone who earns taxable income in a given tax year.
+They can be a great way for individuals to reach their retirement savings goals, whether you’re self-employed, want additional savings outside of your employer-sponsored 401(k) plan or don’t have access to an employer-sponsored 401(k) plan.

 Tax-advantaged

-For starters, your contribution to an IRA may lower your taxable income, which is how much of your income is subject to state and federal income taxes.
-Additionally, as your balance fluctuates alongside the market, you will not be subject to capital gains taxes like you would in taxable investment accounts.
+For starters, your contribution to an IRA may lower your taxable income (either at the time of contribution or distribution), which is how much of your income is subject to state and federal income taxes.
+Additionally, as your IRA balance fluctuates alongside the market, you will not be subject to capital gains taxes on the earnings like you would with a taxable investment account.
 This is why the IRS limits how much an individual may contribute each year.

 More flexibility

-In addition to the tax benefits, IRAs offer more flexibility compared to a 401(k).
+In addition to the tax benefits, IRAs can offer more flexibility compared to a 401(k) plan.
 For example, the IRS allows early withdrawals up to $10,000 without penalty for first time home buyers.
+Also, distributions can be taken from an IRA at any time, if your distribution meets the IRS exception criteria, instead of defined distribution triggers that must be met in a 401(k) plan in order to take a distribution.

 More autonomy and options

-Also, with a 401(k), you are a participant in your company’s plan.
-They can change the plan or the plan’s investments at any time and they don’t need your approval to make those changes.
-Plus, if you leave that job, you lose the ability to contribute to that 401(k).
-But with an IRA, the account is yours to manage as you see fit.
-Also, IRAs tend to offer more investment options than 401(k)s, allowing you control of how you want to invest your money, such as stocks, bonds, and mutual funds.
+With a 401(k) plan, you are a participant in your company’s plan.
+They can change the plan features or the plan’s investments at any time and they don’t need your approval to make those changes.
+Plus, if you leave that job, you lose the ability to contribute to that 401(k) plan.
+With an IRA, the account is yours to manage as you see fit.
+Also, IRAs may offer more flexible investment options than 401(k) plans, allowing you control of what you invest your money in, such as stocks, bonds, and mutual funds.

 Who should consider an IRA?